 All you have to do is register and populate your Feedly account with sites and sources that support RSS feeds (a bit more on this down in the text), and you are done!

 Self-hosted RSS aggregator(s)

 Let's get the obvious out of the way first.
 My choice is TTRSS and not FreshRSS.
-There are some things that just work better for me with TTRSS then with FreshRSS but on the other hand FRSS is more "modern" and has a few features that TTRSS does not.
-Well I will not get into details now, if you decide to move forward with this, you will be able to decide on your own what platform you wanna use.
+There are some things that just work better for me with TTRSS than with FreshRSS but on the other hand, FRSS is more "modern" and has a few features that TTRSS does not.
+Well, I will not get into details now, if you decide to move forward with this, you will be able to decide on your own what platform you wanna use.